Nangelov7/kanby/README.md

 # Kanban Board
-Provides an easy way to manage your projects.
 The application is built by using MERN stack and Docker.

 ## Getting Started
 Clone the repository: